-TriMet bus routes 70 (along 17th Ave) and 30, 34, and 99 (along Main St) serve the project area.
-The project area is also served by the Tacoma/ Johnson Creek MAX Station, located north of the project boundary.
+TriMet bus routes 70 (along 17th Avenue) and 30, 34, and 99 (along Main St) serve the project area.
+The project area is also served by the Tacoma/Johnson Creek MAX Station, located north of the project boundary.

 New smaller-scale, flexible industrial and incubator spaces (without accompanying residential) on both west and east sides of the project area will bring more workers to NMIA.
 While some NMIA employees will use personal vehicles, a portion of them will rely on transit to get to and from work.
 Improving connections to adjacent neighborhoods can provide nearby residents access to work, transit, and recreation.
 Additionally, the Plan recommends creating a transportation management association (TMA) to coordinate transportation and parking issues within the NMIA.
-This includes researching other successful TMAs and considering the addition of time limits or metered parking.
 The goal of the TMA is to reduce single occupancy vehicle use, support businesses in the NMIA, and coordinate and manage transportation and parking needs.
 Implementation of an NMIA parking management plan will further support this effort.